-Some pupils, on arrival at Northburn are already identified with SEND, in which case the SENCO will liaise with the previous school, nursery or setting to ensure there is a smooth transition and continuity of provision.
+Some pupils, on arrival at Northburn are already identified with SEND, in which case the SENCO will liaise with the previous school, nursery or setting to ensure a smooth transition and continuity of provision.

-In the classroom, across school, teachers practise excellent targeted classroom teaching also known as "quality-first teaching".
+Teachers practise excellent targeted classroom teaching also known as "quality-first teaching".
 High quality-first teaching and additional interventions are defined through our annual dialogue across the school which allow us to meet pupils' needs and help us to identify when best to access other services and resources for those pupils with higher needs.
-Underpinning Northburn's provision in school is the graduated approach, a cycle (which is revisited) with four stages of action: assess, plan, do, review.
+Underpinning this is the graduated approach, a cycle (which is revisited) with four stages of action: assess, plan, do, review:

 - Assess When identifying a pupil requiring SEN support, the class teacher, working with the SENCO, the pupil (if appropriate), and the pupil's parents, carries out an analysis of the pupil's needs.
-This assessment (reviewed regularly) draws on the teacher's assessment and experience of the pupil, their previous progress, as well as any other available information e.g. rate of progress, behaviour, views of parents, advice from specialists etc. In some cases, outside professionals from health or social services may already be involved with the pupil.
-With the agreement of the parents, these professionals should liaise with the school to help inform the assessments. - Plan Where it is decided to provide additional/SEN support, and having formally notified the parents, the class teacher and the SENCO agree, in consultation with the parents, the desired outcomes.
-Interventions and/or support are put in place to ensure the pupil's intervention/support has the expected impact on progress, development or behaviour, and a clear date for review recorded.
+This assessment (reviewed regularly) draws on the teacher's assessment and experience of the pupil, their previous progress, as well as any other available information e.g. rate of progress, behaviour, views of parents, advice from specialists etc. In some cases, outside professionals from health or social services may already be involved.
+With the agreement of the parents, these professionals liaise with the school to help inform the assessments. - Plan Where it is decided to provide additional/SEN support, the class teacher and the SENCO agree in consultation with the parents the desired outcomes.
+Interventions and/or support are put in place to ensure the pupil's intervention/support has the expected impact on progress, development or behaviour, and a clear date for review is recorded.

 All teachers and teaching assistants who work with the pupil are made aware of a pupil's needs, the outcomes sought, the support provided and any teaching strategies or approaches that are required.
-This is also recorded on the school's information system - Pupil Profiles.
+This is also recorded on the school's information system - Pupil Passports.

 - Do The class teacher remains responsible for working with the pupil on a daily basis.
-With support from the SENCO, when required, they oversee the implementation of the interventions or programmes agreed as part of additional/SEN support.
-Where the interventions involve group or one-to-one teaching away from the main class teacher, they should still retain responsibility for the pupil.
-The SENCO supports the class teacher in assessing the impact of the action taken, in problem solving and advising on the effective implementation of support. - Review The effectiveness, impact and quality of the support/interventions is reviewed, in line with the agreed date, by the class teacher and SENCO, taking into account the pupil's parents and the pupil's views.
-This should feedback into the analysis of the pupil's needs.
-They revise the support in light of the pupil's progress and development, deciding any changes to the support and outcomes.
+With support from the SENCO when required, they oversee the implementation of the interventions or programmes agreed as part of additional/SEN support.
+Where the interventions involve group or one-to-one teaching away from the main class teacher, they (the class teacher) retains responsibility for the pupil.
+The SENCO supports the class teacher in assessing the impact of action taken and advising on the effective implementation of support. - Review The effectiveness, impact and quality of the support/interventions is reviewed termly by the class teacher and SENCO, taking into account the parents' and the pupil's views.
+This feedbacks into the analysis of the pupil's needs.
+Support and outcomes are revised in light of the pupil's progress and development.

-Throughout the cycle of the graduated approach, parents are engaged with the school, contributing their insights to assessment and planning.
-Intended outcomes are shared and reviewed with the pupil (if appropriate) and parent as well as the school.
+Throughout the cycle of the graduated approach, parents should engage with the school, contributing their insights to assessment and planning.
+Intended outcomes are shared and reviewed with the pupil (if appropriate) and parents.